wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-get-started-defender-endpoint/includes/prepare.md

 ### 3. Next generation protection (NGP)

-You can use Microsoft Defender for Endpoint’s next generation protection to block sophisticated threats and malware.
+You can use Microsoft Defender for Endpoint's next generation protection to block sophisticated threats and malware.
 With it, you can leverage a combination of both client-based and cloud-based protection engines and machine learning.
-You’re able to use behavior based real-time protection, blocks file-based and fileless malware, and stop malicious activity from applications.
+You're able to use behavior based real-time protection, blocks file-based and fileless malware, and stop malicious activity from applications.
 You can take advantage of its antivirus engine that runs in a sandbox and has additional tamper protection capabilities.

 Next-gen protection capabilities are built into Windows 10 and available across macOS, Linux server, Android, and iOS.